Aspher0/NoireLib/NoireLib/Configuration/README.md

 Whatever way you create your configuration, you will need to either inherit from `NoireConfigBase` or `NoireConfigBase<T>`.<br/>
 You will also need to override the `GetConfigFileName` method to specify the name of the configuration file in the default dalamud config folder.<br/>
+You must also implement the `Version` property to track the configuration schema version.<br/>
 In the example below, the configuration file will be named `MyPluginConfig.json` and we use the Source Generator.

 ```csharp
 using System;